adamsilver/fdpb/03-Book-A-Flight.md

 ## 1. Choosing where to fly

 First, users have to choose an origin and destination.
-That is a place in which to fly from and to.
+That is, places to fly from and to.
 Without this information the service can't offer any flights.
 What's the best way of asking users for this information?

 As designers, we should try and use the features that are native to the browser.
 This is because, generally speaking, they are are familiar (due to convention) and fully accessible out of the box.
 They also require far less work to implement.
 Browsers offer 3 suitable native controls.
 We're going to look at each of them now and play them off against each other.

 ### Select box

+A select box hides choices behind a menu.
+Clicking the select box reveals the choices.
+Once a choice is selected, the menu collapses once more.

 Designers often use `select` boxes due to their space-saving qualities.
+What's particulary interesting thouggh, is why we need to save space in the first place.

-When an interface is crammed with features, learning to design components that hide discrete pieces of the interface would seem to be an essential weapon in a designers arsenal.
-But in fact, design is about so much more than saving space.
+Often an interface is crammed with features, normally to please stakeholders, not users.
+It's understandable then, why learning ways to hide discrete pieces of an interface has become an essential weapon in a designer's arsenal.
+But design, so about so much more than saving space.

-If you think about it, the real problem is that the interface has been crammed with features in the first place.
-In any case, interface design is about so much more than saving space.
-And select boxes are known for being problematic because:
+Really, if an interface contains too many features, it's our job as designers to declutter it.
+Only then can we evaluate the best component for the job, given ample space to design in.
+But back to select boxes specifically.

+Select boxes are well-known for being hard-to-use.
+Usability expert Luke Wobrelski even goes as far to say that select boxes should be the ‘UI of Last Resort’[^1] and he suggests some better alternatives, some of which we'll be using later on.

+In summary though, select boxes are problematic because:

 - some users find them hard to close.
 - some users try to type into them.